What Is Recovery From Kidney Cancer Surgery Like?

 What happens after a kidney is surgically removed?

-If you have an open radical nephrectomy, here’s a general idea of what you can expect after your kidney cancer surgery:
+Here’s a general idea of what you can expect after your kidney cancer surgery:

 If you have questions, you can request an appointment with an oncologist in the Urologic Oncology Program at Moffitt Cancer Center by calling 1-888-663-3488 or completing our new patient registration form online.
 We do not require referrals.